 Day 2

-Chicago - springfield
+Chicago - Bloomington

 Departure in the morning from the Loop to reach the dealership and pick up your motorcycle (or SUV).
 This moment marks a real transition: the dense city gives way to a more horizontal, more readable America.